Open-EO/openeo.org/documentation/1.0/datacubes.md

     <figcaption>An examplary vector datacube with 3 dimensions: 2 geometries are given for the vector dimension, along with 3 timesteps for the time dimension and 4 bands.</figcaption>
 </figure>

 Vector data cubes and raster data cubes are special cases of data cubes.
-A raster data cube has at least two spatial dimensions (x and y) and a vector data cube has at least a vector dimension.
+A raster data cube has at least two spatial dimensions (x and y) and a vector data cube has at least a dimension of type vector.
+Unfortunately, due to historical reasons, in openEO we currently **can not distinguish between a data cube and a raster data cube**.
+Therefore, we only distinguish between:
+* *vector data cubes* (i.e., a data cube **with** a dimension of type vector), and
+* non-vector data cubes (i.e., a data cube **without** a dimension of type vector), which we will simply refer to as a *raster data cubes* in the documentation.

 ## Dimensions